 Like any traffic service, Compete.com’s rankings are as trustworthy as the data they have, which in their case is compiled from several sources, including a toolbar, data from ISPs, and online surveys.
 Because data is compiled and estimated from several sources, it’s prone to be less biased than if it was compiled from only one source, e.g. a toolbar.

 Alexa, founded back in 1996, and now owned by Amazon, gathers data from only one source: its toolbar for Internet Explorer and plugins for Firefox and Google Chrome, and the ranks of website are calculated on a 3-month basis.
 Throughout these years it has become so popular that many advertisers and webmasters use it to estimate traffic.

 As Alexa ranks websites based on only one data source, it is often cited as vastly inaccurate compared to other tracking services, and rightfully so.
 Alexa only uses one source of data, and that data is entirely based on whether the user has a toolbar installed, but some anti-virus applications even classify the Alexa toolbar as malware.

-Finally, Alexa ranks are calculated on a 3-month basis, which is a relatively long time, especially in a fast growing online world.
-Despite all this, Alexa is used by many bloggers to rank sites, and is popular among advertisers to estimate traffic of websites.
+Finally, Alexa ranks are calculated on a 3-month basis, which is a relatively long time, especially in a fast-growing online world.
+Despite all this, Alexa is used by many bloggers to rank sites and is popular among advertisers to estimate the traffic of websites.

 comScore handpicks its users based on age, location, income, etc., which gives it a broad representation of web traffic and demographics, something other traffic ranking services don’t.
 Because of the expensive way in which the data is gathered, comScore’s traffic and rankings aren’t publicly available besides a top 100 list.
 Users, and marketers alike, have to pay for the data.
 What you get though, is of high quality.